-Along with that, the plan should mention the success rate of the marketing goals and the predicted output of each outreach and marketing campaign.
+Along with that, the plan should mention the success rate of the digital marketing goals and the predicted output of each outreach and marketing campaign.

 The operation plan means the business plans you take to run your organization in peace.
 It includes details of your business location, cost of new equipment to run your startup, required software, training cost, or inventory depending upon your business model.

 Take a realistic approach to plan the operation cost of your startup.
 And mention all the requirements in the plan.